 Another advantage of simplifying your design using diffractive optics is reduced placement error during manufacturing.
 The fewer the elements, the higher your threshold for introducing problems with correct placement — and the less you need to worry about tolerancing the system.

 Overall, however, the biggest advantage is that fewer parts means that teams can save time and money.
 Material investments are reduced, as are work cycles themselves, in part due to the decrease in tolerancing considerations.
 Having fewer pieces to align and build makes manufacturing easier and decreases the time required to build.

 These savings are potentially offset by the cost of producing the diffractive grating, as mentioned above, but the net savings can still make diffraction a viable option in many scenarios.
 There are even ecological benefits in that lighter devices are more energy efficient at the battery level, and having fewer design and production cycles translates to a smaller environmental footprint with less material waste.

 For more insights and details about diffractive gratings, including how they can be simulated in Ansys products, read our recent blog article on using the Ansys Lumerical Sub-wavelength Model (LSWM) with Ansys Speos.

-The next blog post in this series will discuss the role of rigorous coupled-wave analysis (RCWA) in increasing diffractive efficiency in diffractive grating systems, along with other innovative benefits of RCWA technology in optical design.
+The next blog in this series discusses the role of rigorous coupled-wave analysis (RCWA) in increasing diffractive efficiency in diffractive grating systems, along with other innovative benefits of RCWA technology in optical design.